 This might be something you’ve never even considered, but the placement of your thermostat can significantly affect your home energy efficiency.
 Obviously, it should be mounted in a place that allows for convenient adjustment.
 Beyond that, the U.S. Department of Energy suggests it should also be on an interior wall, kept away from any direct sunlight, drafts, doorways, skylights, and windows.
 Also, furniture should not be placed below or in front of your thermostat.

 Hopefully, we’ve busted some long-standing air conditioning myths for you, but if you have any other HVAC questions or problems, drop us a line!
-At Stan’s AC, we’re experts in Austin air conditioning, and have been helping Austin locals get the air conditioning services they need since 1954.
+At Stan’s AC, we're experts in Austin air conditioning, and have been helping Austin locals get the air conditioning services they need since 1954.
 Get in touch with us for your AC repairs or replacement services and discover how we can make your home more energy-efficient and comfortable!